 Mandarin Chinese teachers, English teachers, Maths, and Science teachers are all in need for this school.
 We need someone who will teach around 23 hours of classes per week.
 We're flexible with scheduling, but if you could teach in the morning that would be ideal.

-Any foreigner is welcome in our school.
-You don't need to have any teaching experience - in fact, we're most interested in the stories and the opportunities for cultural exchange you'll provide.
+To volunteer at the place, you don't need to have any teaching experience.
+We're most interested in the stories and the opportunities for cultural exchange you'll provide.